MHFADev/Dongtube/replit.md

 # System Architecture

 ## Core Design Principles
+- **Single Database Architecture**: All data (users, endpoints, VIP settings, logs, etc.) stored in one primary PostgreSQL database for simplicity, reliability, and easier maintenance.
+Endpoint tables (ApiEndpoint, EndpointCategory, EndpointUsageStats) are synchronized from route files to database at startup.
+- **Real-Time Endpoint Updates**: Server-Sent Events (SSE) infrastructure broadcasts endpoint changes instantly to all connected users.
+When admins modify endpoint status/settings in admin panel, changes immediately reflect in user interface without page refresh.
+Features:
+  - `EndpointEventEmitter` service for broadcasting endpoint CRUD events
+  - SSE endpoint `/sse/endpoint-updates` with heartbeat and auto-reconnection
+  - Frontend listeners that auto-reload endpoint data on change events
+  - Visual notifications for real-time updates
 - **Route Auto-Loading**: Dynamically discovers and registers route modules, promoting modularity and simplifying endpoint management.
 - **Hot-Reload System**: Automatically detects changes to route files and reloads them without restarting the server, ensuring zero-downtime.
 This system uses a centralized `RouteManager` service with mutex locking, Chokidar-based file watching, atomic router swapping, and database synchronization for endpoint metadata.
 It also provides admin control for manual triggers and status monitoring, and integrates with cache refreshing.
 - **Optimized for Low-End Devices**: Implements a 4-tier adaptive performance system based on device detection, dynamically adjusting animations, CSS effects, and resource loading for smooth performance on devices with 2-4GB RAM.